yanghengtang/tp/docs/UserGuide.md

 ### Editing a patient : `edit_p`

-Edits an existing patient in the system.
+Allows you to edit an existing patient in the system.

 Format: `edit_p INDEX [n\NAME] [ic\NRIC] [p\PHONE]`